 How to compare natural sapphires by color, cut, clarity, treatment, and real-world beauty before you register interest.

-This guide is written for buyers comparing natural sapphires online.
+This guide is written for gem lovers comparing natural sapphires online.
 It will help you understand what to look for before choosing a blue, pink, yellow, purple, green, teal, or color-change sapphire.

 The sapphire buying rule